Many Indians are getting heavier and unhealthier by the day.

 A good candidate for liposuction will have realistic expectation regarding the results of the liposuction and someone that is likely to be happy with their body after the surgery.

-Additionally, a candidate for liposuction needs to be healthy enough to undergo this type of surgery.
+Additionally, a candidate for liposuction needs to be healthy enough to remove fat from body.

 Liposuction results are never perfect and it’s important for a patient to know this about liposuction.